segmentio/segment-docs/src/unify/profiles-sync/tables.md

 When a merge occurs:
 1. Segment deletes the **merge from** profile, along with all Segment IDs that belong to it.
-2. Segment updates the **merge to** profile with Segment IDs that previously belonged to the **merge from**, or previously deleted profile.
+2. Segment updates the **merge to** profile with Segment IDs that previously belonged to the profile deleted in step 1.

 This table has the following columns: